 Solving the most complex risk management problems on personal super computers is one ground breaking achievement.
 Bringing unexpected complex quant finance solutions to tablet computers another.

-We spend years in radical experimentation (this is only one example).
+We spent years in radical experimentation (this is only one example).
 Carefully choosing the maths and mapping every practical implementation detail.
-And then trow it away and make something really big.
+And then throw it away and make something really big.

 Picture from sehfelder